Data Protection in Investigations

 40.2.3Legal basis for data processing: consent

 Consent from the individual provides a legal basis for the processing of that individual’s personal data, provided the GDPR consent conditions are met.
 The GDPR establishes a higher standard for consent for the processing of personal data than the Data Protection Act 1998 (DPA) it replaced.
-Consent must be given clearly and in plain language and must be an affirmative act – consent cannot be given by inactivity, such as pre-ticked boxes in an online form.
+Consent must be given freely and clearly, and in plain language and must be an affirmative act – consent cannot be given by inactivity, such as pre-ticked boxes in an online form.

 In the typical employer–employee context of an internal investigation, the concept of consent being freely given is a complicated one.
 Given the dynamic, some jurisdictions consider that consent from an employee to an employer may never be freely given, a position exacerbated in an internal investigation by the added element of potential wrongdoing by the employee or another individual, and tipping-off considerations.
 Investigators should ensure they comply with the GDPR, either by getting express consent from the data subject to process their data, which may not be feasible in an internal investigation if it cannot be considered freely given or because the organisation does not want to notify the individual of the investigation (blanket clauses in employment contracts will no longer be enough), or by relying on one of the other lawful bases under the GDPR (discussed below) to lawfully process the data.